 The school of Law and Economics is essentially more positivistic as opposition to normative, where this school tries to explain law as it is from an economic perspective rather than explaining how the law should be (ought to be).
-This school does not attempt to explain to judges how the law should be made, but explains the relative cost of existing laws and other legal alternatives.25 From the perspective of business competition law, a phenomenon of the high number of cases of violation on fair business competition provisions related to tenders and notification of mergers can be explained.
-According to the Commissioner of Business Competition Monitoring (KPPU) Annual Report in 2019,26 of the 149 decisions that achieved permanent legal decision, 54.5% were cases of tender conspiracy, 36.5% related to merger and acquisition notification violations, 6% cartel cases and 3% monopoly cases.
+This school does not attempt to explain to judges how the law should be made, but explains the relative cost of existing laws and other legal alternatives.
+From the perspective of business competition law, a phenomenon of the high number of cases of violation on fair business competition provisions related to tenders and notification of mergers can be explained.
+According to the Commissioner of Business Competition Monitoring (KPPU) Annual Report in 2019, of the 149 decisions that achieved permanent legal decision, 54.5% were cases of tender conspiracy, 36.5% related to merger and acquisition notification violations, 6% cartel cases and 3% monopoly cases.

-25 Ratnapala, Suri.
-Jurisprudence.
-United Kingdom, Cambridge University Press, 2019, pp. 32-33.
+&lt;sup>25 Suri Ratnapala, Jurisprudence, United Kingdom: Cambridge University Press, 2019, hlm.
+32-33.